-- 5.1 The Authority's Borrowing Strategy 2017/18, approved by Council on 23 February 2017, incorporates a prudent and pragmatic approach to borrowing to minimise borrowing costs without compromising the longer-term stability of the portfolio, consistent with the Authority's Prudential Indicators. - 5.2 The Authority's estimated borrowing requirement for the current financial year is £2.262m.
+- 4.1 The council's Borrowing Strategy 2017/18, incorporates a prudent and pragmatic approach to borrowing to minimise borrowing costs without compromising the longer-term stability of the portfolio, consistent with the council's Prudential Indicators. - 4.2 The council's estimated borrowing requirement for the current financial year is £2.262m.
 In the two subsequent financial years this is estimated to be £2.290m in 2018/19 and £10.702m in 2019/20.
-These figures have been updated from the previous activity reports from the "Treasury Management Strategy Statement 2018/19 and Prudential Indicators 2018/19 to 2020/21" presented to Council in on 27 February 2018. - 5.3 The Authority has not undertaken any new long-term borrowing during the period. - 5.4 The Authority has two PWLB annuity loans as part of the self-financing of the HRA.
-The repayment element for these in 2017/18 is £1.079m. - 5.5 The Authority's cash flow remained positive during the period.
-The Authority did not require any temporary loans during the period.
+(These figures have been updated from the previous activity reports from the "Treasury Management"

+- Strategy Statement 2018/19 and Prudential Indicators 2018/19 to 2020/21" presented to Council in on 27 February 2018). - 4.3 The council has not undertaken any new long-term borrowing during the period as the levels of cash balances held have meant that we are able to use internal borrowing. - 4.4 The council has two PWLB annuity loans as part of the self-financing of the HRA.
+The repayment element for these in 2017/18 is £1.079m. - 4.5 The council's cash flow remained positive during the period.
+The council did not require any temporary loans during the period.

-6.0 DEBT RESCHEDULING ACTIVITY.
+5.0 DEBT RESCHEDULING ACTIVITY.

-- 6.1 The Authority's Debt Rescheduling Strategy 2017/18, which was approved by Council on 23 February 2017, establishes a flexible approach where the rationale for rescheduling could be one or more of the following: - Savings in interest costs with minimal risk. - Balancing the volatility profile (i.e. the ratio of fixed to variable rate debt) of the debt portfolio. - Amending the profile of maturing debt to reduce any inherent refinancing risks. - 6.2 No opportunities for debt rescheduling were identified which conformed to the above rationale.
-Accordingly, the Authority has undertaken no debt rescheduling activity during the period. - 6.3 The Authority's portfolio of thirteen loans ten PWLB loans and three market loans will continue to be monitored for debt rescheduling opportunities that comply with the Authority's Policy and rationale.
+- 5.1 The council's Debt Rescheduling Strategy 2017/18, establishes a flexible approach where the rationale for rescheduling could be one or more of the following: - Savings in interest costs with minimal risk. - Balancing the volatility profile (i.e. the ratio of fixed to variable rate debt) of the debt portfolio. - Amending the profile of maturing debt to reduce any inherent refinancing risks. - 5.2 No opportunities for debt rescheduling were identified which conformed to the above rationale.
+Accordingly, the council has undertaken no debt rescheduling activity during the period. - 5.3 The council's portfolio of thirteen loans ten PWLB loans and three market loans will continue to be monitored for debt rescheduling opportunities

-7.0 INVESTMENT ACTIVITY.
+6.0 INVESTMENT ACTIVITY.

-- 7.1 The Authority's Investment Policy and Strategy 2017/18, which was approved by Council on 23 February 2017, established that the major policy objective is to invest its surplus funds prudently. - 7.2 The Authority's investment priorities are: - security of the invested capital; - sufficient liquidity to permit investments; and, - Optimum yield which is commensurate with security and liquidity. - 7.3 To lower the inherent investment risk, the Authority has minimised the use of banks and increased the use of other Local Authorities as investment counterparties.
-A range of lengths of investment, from overnight investments to short and long fixed term, from 32 days to 3 years, are currently utilised to ensure that the principles of security, liquidity and yield are followed. - 7.4 The counterparties that the Authority currently use all meet the criteria set out in the Treasury Management Strategy Statement 2017/18 and are monitored by the Authority's Treasury Management Advisors.
-The counterparties and amounts currently invested are shown below:
+- 6.1 The main objective of the council's Investment Policy and Strategy 2017/18 is to invest its surplus funds prudently. - 6.2 The council's investment priorities are: - security of the invested capital; - sufficient liquidity to permit investments; and, - Optimum yield which is commensurate with security and liquidity. - 6.3 To lower the inherent investment risk, the council has minimised the use of banks and increased the use of other Local Authorities as investment counterparties.
+A range of lengths of investment, from overnight investments to short and long fixed term, from 32 days to 3 years, are currently utilised to ensure that the principles of security, liquidity and yield are followed.
+The table below shows the range of counterparties used by the council and the values currently invested.